Inpatient Rotations

 Cardiology telemetry floor: Commonly encountered conditions include acute coronary syndrome, congestive heart failure, syncope, arrhythmias, and valvular disease.

 Night float: Night Float (NF) is a system to cover patients admitted at night and removes overnight call from inpatient rotations.
-Residents on night float will work 4 days on, 2 days off, and will rotate between 2 floors during the duration of night float.
+Residents on night float will work four days on and two days off and will rotate between two floors during the duration of night float.
 They work from 8 pm until 10 am the following morning.
-Interns do 1 week of a combined night float and medical ICU experience to prepare them for second year.
-Second- and Third-year residents each do 7 weeks (about 1 and a half months) of night float, which are divided into 3 separate blocks.
-Residents on NF cover 1 floor at a time and are responsible for all cross-coverage and admissions in the overnight period.
+Interns do one week of night float in the medical ICU as an experience to prepare them for the second year.
+Second- and Third-year residents each do seven weeks of night float, divided into three separate blocks.
+Residents on NF cover one floor at a time and are responsible for all cross-coverage and admissions in the overnight period.
 The residents stop taking admissions at 6:30 a.m. to allow time to complete work and present their patients on teaching rounds.
 There is no continuity clinic during night float.

-Medical intensive care unit (MICU): We have one of the largest intensive care units in the nation and the MICU rotation is highly rated among residents.
-The medial ICU is divided into 3 pods, with a hospitalist shift work type model.
+Medical intensive care unit (MICU): We have one of the largest intensive care units in the nation, and the MICU rotation is highly rated among residents.
+The medial ICU is divided into three pods, with a hospitalist shift work type model.
 Commonly encountered conditions are septic shock, ARDS, ventilator-supported patients, and multi-organ failure.
-Patient management rounds occur daily for 2 to 3 hours.
-Didactic lectures are held for 30 minutes prior to morning teaching rounds.
-This is a great opportunity to develop skills in procedures (central lines, airway management, arterial lines, etc.) There is no continuity clinic during this rotation.
+Patient management rounds occur daily for two to three hours.
+Didactic lectures are held for 30 minutes before morning teaching rounds.
+This is an excellent opportunity to develop skills in procedures (central lines, airway management, arterial lines, etc.).
+Critical care fellows are always available in-house to support care in the MICU.
+There is no continuity clinic during this rotation.

 Inpatient Rotation Expectations